utkarshxf/StocksApp/README.md

 The data layer is composed of repositories that handle business logic tasks such as retrieving data from a local database or fetching remote data from a network.
 This layer is designed to prioritize online access, functioning primarily as an online-first repository of business logic.
 It adheres to the principle of "single source of truth," ensuring that all data operations are centralized and consistent.<br>
 <img src="https://github.com/utkarshxf/StocksApp/assets/78771861/eafd6ef2-a710-4b0e-8595-22e1be03b519"/>

+## Local Database
+The local database in our application serves as a crucial component for data persistence and offline access.
+It ensures that users have a seamless experience even when the app is offline or the API rate limit is exceeded.
+Here are some key features and implementations of our local database:

+### Time-To-Live (TTL)
+We implement a Time-To-Live (TTL) mechanism in our local database to ensure data freshness and relevance.
+Each record in the database has associated createdDate and lastUpdatedDate timestamps.
+These timestamps help determine whether the data is still valid or if it needs to be refreshed from the remote source.
+The TTL logic is handled manually by checking the age of the data before serving it to the user.
+If the data is stale, a fresh fetch from the remote source is initiated.

+### Handling API Rate Limits and Offline Mode
+To provide a robust user experience, our application is designed to handle scenarios where the API rate limit is exceeded or the app is offline.
+Here’s how we achieve this:

+### API Rate Limit Handling:

+Caching Strategy: When the API rate limit is exceeded, the application switches to a caching strategy, serving data from the local database to avoid disruptions.
+Fallback Mechanism: The app detects when the API rate limit is reached and gracefully falls back to using the cached data stored locally.
+Offline Mode Support:

+Data Synchronization: The application syncs data with the remote server whenever the network becomes available, ensuring that the local database stays updated.
+Local Storage: Critical data is stored locally using Room, an Android persistence library, to maintain app functionality even when offline.
+Users can continue to access and interact with the app without needing an active internet connection.

 ## Data API

 STOCKS App using the [Alphavantage](https://www.alphavantage.co) for constructing RESTful API.<br>